Augustelli/ScrabbleGame/CHANELOG.md

 # ChanelLog
-# Scrabble Game by Mancuso Augusto Tomás
+## Scrabble Game by Mancuso Augusto Tomás
 ## [Realease 1.0.0] - 1/11/2023
 ## Added: DockerFile and compose with redis
 ## Fix last details
+## Remove: not used code and commented code

 ## [0.3.9 SNAPSHOT] - 30/10/2023